julianwachholz/django-guest-user/docs/setup.rst

 - Python 3.7, 3.8 and 3.9
 - Django 3.1, 3.2 and the main branch (4.0)

-In addition, your Django project must be using ``django.contrib.auth``.
+In addition, your Django project should be using :doc:`django:ref/contrib/auth`.

 How to install
 ==============